defuse/ictm/README.md

 a reasonable size, that's another sign that it's too hard for your users to understand how to use your software securely.

-How to best organize the threat model will depend on the software being modeled, but remember that the invariants should be stated in language that the target audience understands, and it's better to be verbose than to miss finding bugs because of an incomplete threat model.

 ### Full-Disk Encryption Example

 Here's a very-incomplete example threat model for full-disk encryption software.